MixinNetwork/developers.mixin.one/developers-docs/docs/api/external/address.md

 ## GET /external/addresses/check

-It is free that transferring assets between Mixin Users.
+First It is free that transfer token between Messenger Users.
-It is also free to transfer assets to an address belongs to Mixin User.
+If a withdrawal address belongs to a Messenger user, the withdrawal will not need fee.
-This api is used to check whether an address belongs to Mixin User.
+The api is used to check whether an address belongs to Mixin User or not.

 <APIEndpoint url="/external/addresses/check" />